sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 iss

 >    REQUIRED.
-The "issuer" field is the Uniform Resource Locater (URL) of the expected issuer.
+The `issuer` field is the Uniform Resource Locater (URL) of the expected issuer.

 aud

 >    REQUIRED.
-The "audience" field contains the client ID of the Client.
+The `audience` field contains the client ID of the Client.

 sub